akhilb1644/akhilb1644/README.md

 picture of what has been going on in the US.
 I mean, the only things I used to remember was the first years of the country, the civil war, and the post Great Depression era.
 However, this statistical analysis has deepened my understanding of American history.
 I also use this statistical analysis to see what could happen in the future(sorry, the crystal ball hasn't been invented yet).
-I have a prediction where the US goes through a recession, and a stronger predictino that the US goes through a civil war.
-I'll let you explore from here on out.</p>
+I have a prediction where the US goes through a recession, and a stronger prediction that the US goes through a civil war.
+One of my other predictions is about the civil war, but it will happen not now, but in the near future I'll let you explore from here on out.</p>

 <a href="https://github.com/akhilmanhattan/cliodynamics/tree/main/America/3">Civil War Prediction</a>

 <a href="https://github.com/akhilmanhattan/cliodynamics/tree/main/America/1">"Panic of 2025"?</a>

+<a href="https://github.com/akhilmanhattan/cliodynamics/tree/main/America/7">Later Civil War Prediction</a>

 [![akhilmanhattan's GitHub stats](https://github-readme-stats.vercel.app/api?username=akhilmanhattan&show_icons=true&theme=ayu-mirage)](https://github.com/akhilmanhattan)